AX-MMD/kk-plap-generator/README.md

 Docs: https://github.com/AX-MMD/kk-plap-generator/tree/main?tab=readme-ov-file#intro

-Demonstration: Check the Koikatsu discord
+Demonstration: Check the Koikatsu discord or my pixiv

 Koikatsu PLAP generator uses a Timeline interpolable as reference to generate keyframes for activable items and the Pregnancy+ plugin.
 It is meant to sync with a repetitive movement like forward-backward, up-down, etc.